dmlc/dgl/docs/source/guide/message-efficient.rst

 :ref:`(中文版) <guide_cn-message-passing-efficient>`

 DGL optimizes memory consumption and computing speed for message passing.
-The optimization includes:

--  Merge multiple kernels in a single one: This is achieved by using :meth:`~dgl.DGLGraph.update_all` to call multiple built-in functions at once.
-(Speed optimization)

--  Parallelism on nodes and edges: DGL abstracts edge-wise computation :meth:`~dgl.DGLGraph.apply_edges` as a generalized sampled dense-dense matrix multiplication (**gSDDMM**) operation and parallelizes the computing across edges.
-Likewise, DGL abstracts node-wise computation :meth:`~dgl.DGLGraph.update_all` as a generalized sparse-dense matrix multiplication (**gSPMM**) operation and parallelizes the computing across nodes.
-(Speed optimization)

--  Avoid unnecessary memory copy from nodes to edges: To generate a message that requires the feature from source and destination node, one option is to copy the source and destination node feature to that edge.
-For some graphs, the number of edges is much larger than the number of nodes.
-This copy can be costly.
-DGL's built-in message functions avoid this memory copy by sampling out the node feature using entry index.
-(Memory and speed optimization)

--  Avoid materializing feature vectors on edges: the complete message passing process includes message generation, message aggregation and node update.
-In :meth:`~dgl.DGLGraph.update_all` call, message function and reduce function are merged into one kernel if those functions are built-in.
-There is no message materialization on edges.
-(Memory optimization)

-According to the above, a common practise to leverage those optimizations is to construct one's own message passing functionality as a combination of :meth:`~dgl.DGLGraph.update_all` calls with built-in functions as parameters.
+A common practise to leverage those optimizations is to construct one's own message passing functionality as a combination of :meth:`~dgl.DGLGraph.update_all` calls with built-in functions as parameters.

+Besides that, considering the number of edges is much larger than the number of nodes for some graphs, avoiding unnecessary memory copy from nodes to edges is beneficial.
+For some cases like
+:class:`~dgl.nn.pytorch.conv.GATConv`,
-For some cases like :class:`~dgl.nn.pytorch.conv.GATConv`, where it is necessary to save message on the edges, one needs to call :meth:`~dgl.DGLGraph.apply_edges` with built-in functions.
+where it is necessary to save message on the edges, one needs to call :meth:`~dgl.DGLGraph.apply_edges` with built-in functions.
 Sometimes the